 - Using the collected data to make business decisions.

 To collect data more effectively, you should implement monitoring solutions, either as homegrown services or managed services, that give visibility into development work, testing, QA, and IT operations.
 Make sure that you choose metrics that are appropriate for function and for your business.
-For a discussion of metrics and measurement in DevOps, see the white paper (PDF) from the 2015 DevOps Enterprise Forum.

 Using data to make business decisions